January 2024 – April 2027

 2 pilots

-Composites currently rely heavily on carbon and glass fibers for reinforcement.
+Composites currently rely heavily on carbon and glass fibres for reinforcement.
 However, the utilization of synthetic composites poses numerous challenges, including recycling difficulties, dependence on third-party countries, and environmental impacts.
-A substantial 80% of these fibers are manufactured outside of Europe, and roughly half of the remaining 20% is produced under foreign licenses, contributing to a significant reliance on other nations.
+A substantial 80% of these fibres are manufactured outside of Europe, and roughly half of the remaining 20% is produced under foreign licenses, contributing to a significant reliance on other nations.

 Nevertheless, the current application of bio-composites is confined to less critical uses without significant mechanical performance requirements.
-Natural fibers, as bio-based materials, exhibit greater variability in dimensions, weight, appearance compared to regular, smooth, and solid synthetic fibers.
+Natural fibres, as bio-based materials, exhibit greater variability in dimensions, weight, appearance compared to regular, smooth, and solid synthetic fibres.
 This disparity in properties necessitates a deeper understanding to tailor weight-to-performance systems and adapt manufacturing processes accordingly.

 BioStruct overview